Gum Disease Treatment in Tamarac

-Dr. Levine and Dr. Porras are highly trained and experienced specialists in the diagnosis and effective treatment of gum disease.
+Dr. Levine is a highly trained and experienced specialist in the diagnosis and effective treatment of gum disease.
 This includes treating and correcting any damage to the teeth, jawbone and gum tissue that has resulted from the disease.
-Our doctors incorporate the latest developments in dental technology to make your treatment minimally invasive and comfortable.
+Dr. Levine incorporates the latest developments in dental technology to make your treatment minimally invasive and comfortable.

-Our doctors employ gentle treatment methods to get the needed results.
-They use nonsurgical laser therapy and other minimally invasive procedures to correct gum disease, even in severe cases.
+Dr. Levine employs gentle treatment methods to get the needed results.
+He uses nonsurgical laser therapy and other minimally invasive procedures to correct gum disease, even in severe cases.
 Traditional periodontal surgery is rarely needed.
 Patients frequently comment that their treatment was gentle and more comfortable than they had anticipated.
 In fact, 90 percent of our patients take no pain medications.

 A team approach for maximum efficiency and comfort

-To maximize efficiency and patient comfort, our doctors perform all gum disease procedures with two to three assistants present.
+To maximize efficiency and patient comfort, Dr. Levine performs all gum disease procedures with two to three assistants present.
 This greatly lessens the duration of procedures without sacrificing anything in terms of precision or quality of treatment.
 Shorter procedures are more comfortable for patients.
 They also result in faster healing with less discomfort.

 Complimentary New Patient Exam

 If you suspect you have gum disease, come and see us for a Complimentary New Patient Exam.
-Our doctors will tell you whether you have gum disease, how far it has progressed, and exactly how it can be eliminated.
+Dr. Levine will tell you whether you have gum disease, how far it has progressed, and exactly how it can be eliminated.
 Your appointment will include:

 - Thorough oral exam, including periodontal probing, oral cancer screening and bite and jaw function check